 Corporation tax -further details part 2

 Your company might make gains when you sell any company assets such as stock, shares, property, etc. Capital Gains Tax is payable on the gain when you sell or ‘dispose of’ an ‘asset’ that has increased in value.
-Therefore, it is the gain which is taxable, not the amount of money you receive.
+Therefore, it’s the gain that is taxable, not the amount of money you receive.
 When a company makes gains, these are taxable at the same rate as CT.
-The tax on this is also payable to HMRC as part of the company’s overall CT bill.
+The tax on this is payable to HMRC as part of the company’s overall CT bill.

 Contractor taxation -Value Added Tax (VAT)

 When we look at limited company taxation (UK), another tax for contractors is VAT.
 Most UK contractors will register for VAT.
-It is compulsory to register for VAT if your annual turnover is over £85,000.
+It’s compulsory to register for VAT if your annual turnover is over £85,000.
 However, you can also opt to register voluntarily if your turnover is under this.

-When you are a VAT-registered business, you will charge VAT at the current standard rate of 20% on your services or charges.
+When you’re a VAT-registered business, you’ll charge VAT at the current standard rate of 20% on your services or charges.
 The VAT you receive from clients and customers is, in effect, paid over to HMRC each quarter.

 If you operate under the `normal VAT scheme,’ you can also recover any VAT you incur on your costs and expenses.
 Any VAT you pay to suppliers is effectively reclaimable from HMRC each quarter.
 There is also the option to operate under the Flat Rate VAT scheme.
 However, this is now less attractive for contractors due to the limited cost trader rule.

 You report the overall VAT to HMRC on quarterly VAT returns.
 The net difference between the VAT you charge on services and the VAT you pay out on costs and expenses is payable to HMRC.
-If you are due something back, this will be refundable by HMRC.
+If you’re due something back, this will be refundable by HMRC.

 You can now submit VAT returns online through a compatible software provider under the new Making Tax Digital rules.

 VAT payments are due one month and seven days after the end of the VAT quarter.
-If you are paying by direct debit, you have an extra three days before the VAT payment goes through, i.e., it will go through one month and ten days after the end of the VAT quarter.
-Therefore, if your VAT quarter ended on 30 September 2022, the due date for filing the return and paying the liability by internet transfer would be 7 November 2022.
-If you pay by direct debit, HMRC will take the liability on 10 November 2022.
+If you’re paying by direct debit, you have an extra three days before the VAT payment goes through, i.e., it will go through one month and ten days after the end of the VAT quarter.
+Therefore, if your VAT quarter ended on 31 December 2023, the due date for filing the return and paying the liability by internet transfer would be 7 February 2024.
+If you pay by direct debit, HMRC will take the liability on 10 February 2024.

 Contractor taxation -PAYE / National Insurance contributions (NICs) on salaries